 Collaborative learning is a 21st-century skill that is at the top of most districts’ curricula.
 When students work collaboratively, they become involved in a process that promotes cooperation and builds community.
 New ideas are generated as students give one another feedback.
 Collaboration creates a culture that values every student’s strengths and an environment that believes that everyone can learn from one another.

-Here are eight great activities and tools to foster an environment of collaboration in your classroom.
+Here are eight activities and tools to foster an environment of collaboration in your classroom.

-3. Give everyone a moment in the spotlight!
+2. Give everyone their moment in the spotlight!

 Put your students’ affinity for selfies to good use with Flipgrid, a simple yet powerful tech tool that allows students to express themselves creatively and amplify their voices.